 It can take one or two weeks after receiving the balance of your payment before we can schedule your delivery.

 As soon as the product is ordered and arrives in our warehouse full payment and acceptance of possession is required.
-If you are not ready for delivery we will hold the spa for up to one month, after that a $35 per week storage fee will apply.
+If you are not ready for delivery we will hold the spa for up to one month, after that a $75 per week storage fee for Portable Spas and $300 per week for Swim Spas will apply.
 If possession of the spa will not be accepted within 8 weeks of its arrival Spa World reserves the right to re-sell the Spa and order a replacement for your order once given 8 weeks notice.
 If the product is already in our warehouse or a showroom floor model, payment in full must be made before delivery.

 Our Bank Account details are as follows:

 Spa World Australia Pty Ltd

 Please quote your surname or invoice number as your reference should you choose this option.